Rickfalton/book_store/README.md

 SQLAlchemy: ORM for database interactions.
 SQLite: Lightweight database for data storage.
 Faker: Library for generating fake data for seeding the database.

+## Usage Instructions
+## CLI Commands

+## Register a new user

+$ python3 app/main.py register <username> <password>
+Description: Registers a new user with the specified username and password.

+## Log in:

+$ python3 app/main.py login <username> <password>
+Description: Authenticates a user and starts a session.